Learn more about Jira Cloud products, features, plans, and migration.

 Manage your linked account settings

-After you link a Bitbucket Cloud account with Jira Software, you can manage the connection and the linked repos from the 'DVCS accounts' page in Jira.
+After you link a Bitbucket Cloud account with Jira Software, you can manage the connection and from the 'DVCS accounts' page in Jira.

 If you're having problems with the connection, see Troubleshoot connections with Bitbucket Cloud.